Notavatarkorra/notavatarkorra.github.io/skoo.md

 - solution b:  Create more marketing and more public information about how bad processed food is.
 - solution c: make boycotting popular processed food normal

-1. Bladder inflamation and bladder spasms after UTI
+3. Bladder inflammation and bladder spasms after UTI
 - solution a: Research and create alkaline diets
+- solution b: Create a reishi mushroom tea thats more affordable and marketed soley toward alkaline diets and bladder inflammation.

+4. Viagra for women
+- Research and testing to create a safe product for women to take to achieve similar results like men do
-1. Viagra for women
+- Create Viagra for women

-2. Mold in homes not not usually covered by insurance
+1. Mold in homes not not usually covered by insurance
+- Create a different kind of home insurance that just covers mold for any reason.
+Its one of the biggest and most common problems and its often not covered unless due to some natural disaster.
-3. Outsourcing jobs outside the US limiting jobs in the US
+1. Outsourcing jobs outside the US limiting jobs in the US
-4. Tarrifs
+2. Tarrifs
-5. Local government not well taught in schools
+3. Local government not well taught in schools

 EMPATHIZE - IN THEIR SHOES